zix99/simple-auth/docs/access/gateway.md

 :::

 ::: warning
-If *simple-auth* acts as a reverse proxy to your site, that depends on you securing your site in a different way (firewall rules, etc).
+If *simple-auth* acts as a reverse proxy to your site, that depends on you securing your site in a different way (firewall rules, docker network, etc).
 :::

 <mermaid>